 Governmental funds are those through which most governmental functions of the Center are financed.
-The acquisition, use, and balances of the Center's expendable financial resources and the related liabilities are accounted for through governmental funds.
+The acquisition, use, and balances of the Center's expendable financial resources and the related liabilities are accounted for through one governmental fund, the General Fund.
 The measurement focus is upon determination of changes in financial position, rather than upon net income determination.